 Long-term alcohol abuse is harder on a woman’s body than it is on a man’s body.
 Even if a woman drinks less than a man and for a shorter period of time, the adverse effects of drinking will hit her earlier than they will affect a man.
 When a woman continues to drink despite experiencing medical or mental health issues like a co-occurring disorder, she likely struggles with an addiction to alcohol.
 In fact, this is considered a sure sign of AUD.
 This is especially true if drinking is the root cause of health problems.

 10. Getting a DUI

-Anybody can get a DUI, so it isn’t necessarily an alcoholic trait in women.
-While not a part of the diagnostic criteria, it is common for alcoholics to run out of luck and get caught drinking and driving.
+While not a part of the diagnostic criteria, it is common for people with addiction to run out of luck and get caught drinking and driving.
 A DUI is a lot more serious than what most people make it out to be.
-There are many long-term consequences that follow a DUI.
+Many long-term consequences follow a DUI.
 Those who are convicted may face jail time and hefty fines.

 11. Tolerance Builds Up

 Much like with other drugs, it’s easy to develop a tolerance to alcohol.
 Someone who has built up their tolerance will need to drink more and more in order to feel the effects of alcohol.
 They have a higher risk of experiencing alcohol poisoning.
 In extreme cases, an overdose can be life-threatening and deadly.
-If you notice someone drinks excessively, this is likely a sign that she has built up her alcohol tolerance.
-Tolerance is also an indication of alcoholism.
+If a woman in your life drinks excessively, this is likely a sign that she has built up her alcohol tolerance.

 12. Withdrawal Symptoms